theMillenniumFalcon/email-scheduling-agent/README.md

-A very basic email agent that schedules google meets according to the available appointments.
+A very basic AI agent that schedules google meets according to the available appointments.

 To build and run the container, follow these steps:
 1. Build the Docker image: